artemis-sbs/sbs_utils/sphinx/spaceobject.rst

 Spawning a SpaceObject
 ----------------------
-Using the default mixin a Space Object can be spawn with one line of code.
+Using the default mixin a Space Object can be spawned with one line of code.

 .. code-block:: python